Programs and Services

 Tree Program: The Lincoln SWCD provides a tree program to landowners/operators in Lincoln County.
 The nursery stock is top quality and is offered at minimal cost.
 The SWCD can assist in the planning and design of a field windbreak, farmstead shelter-belt, wildlife planting or a living snow fence.
 For more information on the tree program or cost-share assistance contact Dale Sterzinger.

-Drill Program: The district has available for rent one Haybuster Drill to seed CRP, waterways, etc. Also available is a Great Plains Drill, tractor and operator in which the SWCD transports to and from the location.
+Drill Program: Available is a Great Plains drill, tractor and operator in which the SWCD transports to and from the location.
 With this service, the seed must be purchased through the SWCD.
-For more information on the drill program or to rent a drill to seed your CRP, contact Mitchell Pederson.
+For more information on the drill program or to rent a drill to seed your CRP, contact our office.

-Seed Program: The district sells seed for use in CRP plantings, wildlife plantings, waterways, etc. For more information on the seed program contact Mitchell Pederson.
+Seed Program: The district sells seed for use in CRP plantings, wildlife plantings, waterways, etc. For more information on the seed program contact our office.